 Step 6: Make Your Marketing Materials

 It would be hard to market your fundraiser without the right information and materials to give to donors.
-Marketing materials will help spread the word about your capital campaign.
+Marketing materials will help spread the word about your campaign.
 Your information can either be physical documents you send or hand out, or it can be content you post on your website and social media accounts.

 A. Pledge Cards